goobits/matilda-brain/README.md

 # Or add to .env file

 # Start using
-ttt "What is Python?"
+brain "What is Python?"
 echo "print('Hello world')" | ttt "Explain this code" echo "Hello world" | ttt

 # Use tools
-ttt "What time is it in Tokyo?" --tools "get_current_time" ttt "Search for Python tutorials" --tools "web_search"
+brain "What time is it in Tokyo?" --tools "get_current_time" brain "Search for Python tutorials" --tools "web_search"
 ```

 ## 📚 Python Library